oatsoda/oatsoda.github.io/source/_posts/making-infrastructure-as-code-work.md

 Having your Infrastructure defined in deployment code is a great first step, but you should also make sure that it is then hooked up to automatically deploy from your CI/CD pipelines.
 This way there are no manual steps which could be subject to mistakes.

 Make sure that this is Continuous Deployment to your Test/Staging environments.
-In the same way that Automated Tests enforce the idea that all changes committed to product source _must work_, automated deployments each and every time changes are committed to source (both product code and deployment code) will help to enforce the idea that they are expected to work also. **Product code and Deployment code should both be treated as first-class citizens**.
+In the same way that Automated Tests enforce the idea that all changes committed to product source _must work_, automated deployments each time changes are committed to source (both product and deployment source) will help to enforce the idea that deployment source also _must work_. **Product code and Deployment code should both be treated as first-class citizens**.

 ### Work code-first